-Attraction of Tanah Lot is not only a stunning sunrise but also existence of snakes in the temple which are considered holy by local people.
+Attraction of Tanah Lot is not only a stunning sunset but also existence of snakes in the temple which are considered holy by local people.

 The snakes are the most wanted thing by the tourist when visiting the temple because they can see and make an interaction with the holy snakes directly.